jsmoriss/jsm-pretty-json-ld/readme.txt

 Tested Up To: 4.9.6
 Stable Tag: 1.0.1

-Re-format the compressed JSON-LD output from Yoast SEO and other plugins to create human readable (aka "pretty") JSON-LD code.
+Re-format the compressed LD+JSON / JSON-LD output from Yoast SEO and other plugins to create human readable (aka "pretty") code.

 == Description ==

-Re-format the compressed JSON-LD output from Yoast SEO and other plugins to create human readable (aka "pretty") JSON-LD code.
+Re-format the compressed LD+JSON / JSON-LD output from Yoast SEO and other plugins to create human readable (aka "pretty") code.

 There are no plugin settings &mdash; simply install and activate the plugin.